firespring/givesource/documentation/recaptcha.md

 # Add site key to database (stack specific)
 1. Sign into AWS via cli
 2. Run `npm run lambda:setting` -> Select `RECAPTCHA_KEY`
-   1. The site key can be found in the 1password [vault](https://start.1password.com/open/i?a=3ZJEJLPCBJCHJPQKWRDOFZ5NKE&v=iw7qvfzuvoyz75zv5y4qw2ff3u&i=wzjamfyuz7rodgnkjvhwtp7ah4&h=firespring.1password.com)
+   1. The site key can be found in 1Password
 3. Enter key and submit